0xPolygon/polygon-edge-docs/docs/configuration/set-up-hashicorp-vault.md

 polygon-sdk genesis --ibft-validator <VALIDATOR_ADDRESS> ...
 ```

-## Step 4 - Start the Polygon SDK client
+## Step 4 - Start the Polygon Edge client

 Now that the keys are set up, and the genesis file is generated, the final step to this process would be starting the
-Polygon SDK with the `server` command.
+Polygon Edge with the `server` command.

 The `server` command is used in the same manner as in the previously mentioned guides, with a minor addition - the `--secrets-config` flag:
 ```bash